Transporting your surfboards in a van: a practical guide

 Difficult

-Fragility during travel
+Fragility during the journey

 Low (protected parts)